A Walk in Rome in the Days of Trump

 Nor was the host committee overseeing the convention, although it noted that the Secret Service, in conjunction with Cleveland, Cuyahoga County, state and federal authorities, is handling security for the event.

-“They are coordinating and will be continuously refining security plans leading up to the national convention,” said Alee Lockman, […]
+“They are coordinating and will be continuously refining security plans leading up to the national convention,” said Alee Lockman, a […]

 Read the Full Article